pokeghosst/pokebook/README.md

 - Workspace split into two independent notepads – jot down notes in one and write the poem in another!
 - Endless notebook that grows as you write!
 - Everything is stored locally – no need to trust anyone to keep your poems nice and safe!
 Reload the page, close the tab, even reboot your computer, everything will stay there!
-- Optional Google Drive integration for backing up and synchronizing your poems!
+- Optional cloud integrations for storing poems in the cloud!
 - The draft is auto-saved with every single character written – don't worry about crashes or blackouts, so you can focus on the writing!
-- Click "New poem" and you immediately have a clean workspace – previous poem is saved in the Poem Stash!
+- Click "New poem" and you immediately have a clean workspace – previous one is saved in the Poem Stash!
-- View, edit and delete your previously written poems and store as many as your computer (or Google Drive) can handle!
+- View, edit and delete previously written poems and store as many as your computer (or cloud provider) can handle!
 - Express yourself with a selection of themes and fonts!
 - Write your best with PokeHelp mode!
 PokeHelp provides highlighting rhymes, syllable counter, and text counters (words, characters, lines)
 - Want something more... unconventional?
-PokeMarkov will help you generate prose, poems, and any other kind of text using Markov chains
+[PokeMarkov](https://github.com/pokeghosst/pokebook-markov) will help you generate prose, poems, and any other kind of text using Markov chains

 # PokeBook desktop app

-PokeBook has builds for Windows, Linux (deb package and AppImage) and macOS generated with [Tauri](https://github.com/tauri-apps/tauri).
+PokeBook has builds for Windows, Linux (deb package and AppImage) and macOS generated with Tauri.
 Just grab the latest package from Releases page and enjoy!

 > Latest supported Tauri build is v0.6.1 - "French Toast With Extra Jam".
 At the moment there are no builds for later versions.
 I'm working on it, though!